alrichardbollans/wcvpy/readme.md

 # the `manual_match_template.csv` file.
 manual_resolution_csv = 'manual_match_template.csv'

 # Match level specifies how conservative to be.
-One of ['full', 'direct', 'knms']
+One of ['full', 'direct', 'fuzzy']
 # direct: only include direct matches to wcvp
 # knms: Include direct matches to wcvp and matches from KNMS
 # full: include both of the above, and autoresolution step